w3c/wai-curricula/content/designer/wireframes-and-prototypes.md

 Students should be able to:

-* provide distinctive styles for each of the page regions, heading levels, and user interface components
+* provide distinctive styles and descriptive names for each of the page regions, heading levels, and user interface components
 * ensure positioning of page regions falls under user expectations, such as headers at the top, footers at the bottom, and navigation regions at the top left
 * ensure heading levels are used to convey the hierarchical structure of the content
 * identify related requirements for developers to ensure headings are coded appropriately, perceived by assistive technologies, and nested according to the specifications